 - Hempel, C., 1969, “Reduction: Ontological and Linguistic Facets”, in S. Morgenbesser et al. (eds.), Essays in Honor of Ernest Nagel, New York: St Martin’s Press.

 - Hill, C., 1991, Sensations, Cambridge: Cambridge University Press.

-- Hill, C. & McLaughlin, B., 1999, ‘There are Fewer Things in Reality than are Dreamt of in Chalmers’ Philosophy’, Philosophy and Phenomenological Research, 59: PAGES.
+- Hill, C. and B. McLaughlin, 1999, “There are Fewer Things in Reality than are Dreamt of in Chalmers’ Philosophy”, Philosophy and Phenomenological Research, 59: 445–54.